intaxwashere/intaxwashere.github.io/_posts/2023-08-21-blueprint-access.md

 ### Receiving or setting values of Blueprint properties

-Since we know what of kind of a memory magic goes on behind the scenes, we can finally interact with our fancy reflection properties.
+Since we know what of kind of memory magic goes on behind the scenes, we can finally interact with our fancy reflection properties.

 To receive the `FProperty` itself, you either use

 - `UClass::FindProperty`
-- or `TPropertyIterator`, which does exactly what FindProperty does but more useeful in case you need a different control flow over the property linked-list loop.
+- or `TPropertyIterator`, which does exactly what FindProperty does but more useful in case you need a different control flow over the property linked-list loop.

 After you receive the `FProperty`, get either the `UObject` or `USTRUCT()` instance, and use them like this:
 ```c